REVIEW OF Toronto STEM School BY Alum, Jamie Hoar

 (4.5) Overall Experience

-I felt supported both academically and mentally when studying at OAT because of the small and intimate class sizes.
+I felt supported both academically and mentally when studying at TSS because of the small and intimate class sizes.
 Because of the setting, my teacher was able to truly get to know each and every one of his students and build real connections with them.
 Hamed is a very thoughtful and kind teacher.
 He always kept in mind academic needs for tests and other assignments and made sure I was prepared.
 This meant that if I wasn’t ready, he would accommodate my needs and push it back or change it into a practice test so that I would not feel as much anxiety towards a test or assignment when completing it.
-When enrolling with OAT, you should expect an environment like no other.
+When enrolling with TSS, you should expect an environment like no other.
 The space is nurturing, the teachers are welcoming and the students are all there because they thrive in a spot just like you!

 (4.5) School Leadership